 How can a tattered and worn sketchbook possibly compete with the dopamine rush of seeing dozens of Likes on your latest Facebook post?

-Whether we’re satisfying a sense of urgency or simply alleviating boredom, the gravitational pull of Facebook, YouTube, and email holds us in ever-tighter orbits of distraction.
+Whether we’re satisfying a sense of urgency or simply alleviating boredom, the gravitational pull of Facebook, YouTube, texting, and email holds us in ever-tighter orbits of distraction.
 Yet, I’m always amazed by the transformation that takes place as students work in their sketchbooks.
 I smile as I see the constant buzz of checking in with their digital world give way to the pleasure of drawing in the real world.

 When I observe students sketching in the field or in my studio, I notice distinct changes in their facial expressions and posture.
 Beginners and advanced sketchers often fall into a zen-like trance as their eyes and body disengage from digital twitch mode.
 Soon, frenetic hand gestures used for scrolling a text message or tapping a thumbs-up screen icon are replaced with the calm, controlled movements of line strokes on paper.